pyarmak/entrada-1x-docs/user/docs/users/metadata.md

 #User Meta Data
-Entrada provides administrators with the option to keep track of any information about users, for example immunization records, police checks, mask and gown size, etc.  At present, there is no interface for users to adjust these records about themselves.
+Elentra provides administrators with the option to keep track of any information about users, for example immunization records, police checks, mask and gown size, etc.  At present, there is no interface for users to adjust these records about themselves.

 #How to create a meta data field
 * Navigate to Admin>System Settings.